Emilio-Sanchez-Cuadros/undefined-app/be/README.md

 *Please note that when attached to container, use CTRL-c to stop the service.

+### Run into de docker container:
+(Skip this step until fix is implemented)
+TODO: Fix issue with connection failing when creating app-be container docker exec -it app-be /bin/sh

+## Create Prisma client
+npx prisma generate
+## Initialise prisma
+npx prisma init --datasource-provider postgresql

+### Migrate the schema
+npx prisma migrate dev --name init

+### Add admin user
+Use postman endpoint for the admin user to be able to login to the app.
+Then you can add, edit or delete users.

 ## dependencies
 npm add @prisma/client fastify fastify-zod zod zod-to-json-schema fastify-jwt fastify-swagger

 ## devDependencies
 npm add ts-node-dev typescript @types/node --dev

-## Initialise prisma
-npx prisma init --datasource-provider postgresql

-### Migrate the schema
-npx prisma migrate dev --name init